Skn0tt/nextjs-nestjs-integration-example/README.md

 }
 ```

-That's basically the interface of Node's `http.Server` Handlers, and since NestJS uses Express internally, which uses http.Server internally, there needs to be away to integrate that with NestJS, surely?
+That's basically the interface of Node's `http.Server` Handlers, and since NestJS uses Express internally, which uses http.Server internally, there surely is a away to integrate that with NestJS, right?
 Turns out: there is!

-On a high level, what we're going to do is getting that request handler from NestJS and pass our `request` and `response` into it.
+On a high level, this is what we're going to do: We'll get the request handler from our NestJS application and pass our `request` and `response` into it.

 ```ts
 async function getNestJSRequestHandler() {